un-ts/unuse/CONTRIBUTING.md

 When using `unuse`, you can use any supported framework's variant of signals or the exposed UnSignal from `unuse` itself. `unuse` will try to convert the given signal to an `UnSignal` if it is not already one.
 As return values, it then returns either an `UnSignal` or a framework-specific signal, depending on the context.

-Right now there are 4 specific methods that are framework-specific:
+Right now, there are 4 specific methods that are framework-specific:

 - [isUnRef](https://github.com/un-ts/unuse/blob/main/packages/unuse/src/unAccess/index.ts#L48)
   Checks if the given value is an `UnSignal` or a framework-specific signal.